Wireless Information and Power Transfer: Nonlinearity, Waveform Design and Rate-Energy Tradeoff: A Novel WIPT Transceiver Architecture

 \subsection{Transmitter and Receiver}

+We consider a single-user point-to-point MISO WIPT system in a general multipath environment.
+The transmitter is equipped with $M$ antennas that transmit information and power simultaneously to a receiver equipped with a single receive antenna.
+We consider the general setup of a multi-carrier/band transmission (with single-carrier being a special case) consisting of $N$ orthogonal subbands where the $n^{\textnormal{th}}$ subband has carrier frequency $f_n$ and equal bandwidth $B_s$, $n=0,...,N-1$.
+The carrier frequencies are evenly spaced such that $f_n=f_0+n \Delta_f$ with $\Delta_f$ the inter-carrier frequency spacing (with $B_s\leq \Delta_f$).

-The WIPT waveform on antenna $m$, $x_{m}(t)$, consists in the superposition of one multisine waveform $x_{P,m}(t)$ at frequencies $w_n\!=\!w_0+n\Delta_w$, $n\!=\!0,...,N\!-\!1$ for WPT and one OFDM waveform $x_{I,m}(t)$ at the same frequencies for WIT, as per Fig \ref{WIPT_transceiver}(a).
-The transmit WIPT waveform on antenna $m$ writes as
+Uniquely, the WIPT signal transmitted on antenna $m$, $x_m(t)$, consists in the superposition of one multi-carrier unmodulated (deterministic multisine) power waveform $x_{P,m}(t)$ at frequencies $f_n$, $n=0,...,N-1$ for WPT and one multi-carrier modulated communication waveform $x_{I,m}(t)$ at the same frequencies for WIT\footnote{$x_{I,m}(t)$ can be implemented using e.g. OFDM.}, as per Fig \ref{WIPT_transceiver}(a).
+The modulated waveform carries $N$ independent information symbols $\tilde{x}_n(t)$ on subband $n=0,...,N-1$.
+Hence, the transmit WIPT signal at time $t$ on antenna $m=1,...,M$ writes as